Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Introduction

 \begin{mainthm}[Consequence of \cref{thm:existmin,thm:regminim}] Assume $\gamma<1$.
 Then there exists $\lambda_e=\lambda_e(n,\gamma,G)$ such that, for any $\lambda > \lambda_e$, \cref{minrp} admits a minimizer, and in addition, minimizers have a $C^{1,\frac{1}{2}}$ reduced boundary and are essentially connected. \ \info{The dependency of $m_e$ in $G$ is not known.
 It depends on the speed of convergence of $\eta(\lambda)$ to zero.} \end{mainthm}

 Let us point out that the regularity of the reduced boundary is actually true for any minimizer, if one exists, no matter the value of $\gamma$ and $\lambda$.
-Connectedness of minimizers also holds in any case, provided that $G$ is not compactly supported (see \cref{thm:regminim}).
+Connectedness of minimizers also holds in any case, provided that $G$ is strictly positive (see \cref{thm:regminim}).
 In terms of the original problem \cref{origpb}, \cref{mainthm:existmin} means that if $I_G^1<\frac{2}{\bfK_{1,n}}$, then there exists a critical mass $m_e=m_e(n,G)$, such that, above this mass, the problem admits a minimizer.
+To our knowledge, this is the first time existence of minimizers of arbitrarily large mass is obtained in a Gamow-type problem on the whole space for non-compactly supported kernels without the presence of an external attractive background potential, as is often the case (see e.g. \autocite{ABCT2017,ABCT2018,GO2018}).
+Let us also mention \autocite{ABTZ2021}, where it is shown that, if the perimeter is weighted by a power-law density growing sufficiently fast at infinity, then minimizers always exist, and are balls in the large mass regime.

 The main obstacle for proving existence with the direct method in the calculus of variations is the possibility for a minimizing sequence to have some mass escape at infinity.
 We solve this problem by showing that, for large values of $\lambda$, a minimizing sequence may be constrained inside a ball via a truncation lemma.
-This relies heavily on the fact that the nonlocal perimeter behaves to some extent as the classical perimeter and localizes to it as $\lambda$ goes to infinity.
+This relies heavily on the fact that the nonlocal perimeter behaves to some extent as the classical perimeter and converges to it as $\lambda$ goes to infinity.
 Note that the general kernels we consider (and in particular Bessel kernels) do not behave as nicely as Riesz kernels under scaling, which are homogeneous.
 The $C^{1,\frac{1}{2}}$-regularity of the reduced boundary of minimizers follows by results in \autocite{Rig} on quasi-minimizers for the perimeter.

 For any $\gamma$ and $\lambda$, let us define the functional to be minimized

 When $\gamma\in[0,1)$, we are able to compute the $\Gamma$-limit in $L^1$ of these functionals as $\lambda$ goes to infinity, and we show independently that, up to translations, any sequence of minimizers converges to the unit ball.
 More precisely, we prove that minimizers are included in the set~difference between two balls whose radii converge to $1$ as $\lambda$ goes to infinity, which implies in particular Hausdorff convergence of the boundaries of minimizers to the unit sphere, up to translations.